ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/define-once.md

 - are immune to syntactic changes causing a cache miss.

-## Is there an even more generic version of functioon equivalence?
+## Is there a more general way to detect a "meaningful" change is?

+A natural question after using the AST to compare two functions is whether this method also redefines a function too often, much like our source code comparison method was too strict with its understanding of what a "meaningful" change was.
+Is there a more general definition of a "meaningful" change that we should be looking for?

-A natural question after using the AST to compare two functions is whether this is the most generic way to do the comparison.
-For example, we can define a function in two ways that produce the same result
+One more general definition is if our original function and its redefinition always return the same output for a given input, then we can consider no meaningful change has been made in the redefinition.
+For example, we can define a function in two ways that produce the same result.

 ```python
 def definition_one(a: int) -> int: